Scientists develop promising new treatment for chronic back pain

 Scientists have found that retraining the way the back and brain communicate can control pain in the region.
-The research, published in Journal of the American Medical Associationignited new hope for people living with chronic back pain.
+The research, published in the Journal of the American Medical Association, ignited new hope for people living with chronic back pain.

-“What we observed in our study was a clinically significant effect on pain intensity, and a clinically significant effect on disability.
-People were happier, they reported that their back felt better and their quality of life was better. effects were sustained over time,” says UNSW (University of New South Wales) School of Health Sciences professor James McAuley.
+“What we observed in our study was a clinically significant effect on pain intensity and a clinically significant effect on disability.
+People were happier, they reported that they felt their back was better and their quality of life was better. effects were sustained over time,” says UNSW (University of New South Wales) School of Health Sciences professor James McAuley.

 The nervous systems of people who have chronic back pain behave differently from those who develop a recent low back injury, according to the research on which the study was based.